lokalise/lokalise-ios-framework/Readme.md

 pod 'Lokalise', '~> 0.8.0'
 ```

-If you would like to install manually, download Lokalise.framework and add it to your project and link c++ (libc++.tbd) and z (lib.tbd) libraries.
+If you would like to install manually, download Lokalise.framework and add it to your project and link c++ (libc++.tbd) and z (libz.tbd) libraries.

 ## Getting started